 Burlingame State Park is open until the middle of October.

 What we love about Burlingame State Park: There’s an arcade and a playground, and the camp store is open late if you run out of marshmallows.

-Pawtuckaway State Park encompasses beautiful lake surrounded by colorful hardwoods and serious hiking trails through woods, up mountains, and across meadows.
+Pawtuckaway State Park in Nottingham, New Hampshire encompasses a beautiful lake surrounded by colorful hardwoods and serious hiking trails through woods, up mountains, and across meadows.
 There are 192 campsites, and better yet, cabins with electricity.
 Pawtuckaway State Park is open through early November and is less than an hour from the coast.

 What we love about Pawtuckaway State Park: The view from the fire tower is pretty amazing.

 Something to consider: Quiet hours are strictly enforced, so if you’re looking for a party, you might want to look somewhere else.